ANTsX/ANTs/README.md

 which antsRegistration
 ```

-Now you should be able to use ANTs as normal.
+If that works, you should be able to use the full functionality of ANTs.

 ### Build from source